 Year #3 Starting over with new plants and a new plan

 After not getting the garden clean up chores done in the fall of year #2, we had only two plants left and it was time to start again.
 I bought more plants and we got them in the ground in early April so their roots could get a good start before the Missouri heat set in.
 We started putting hay around the plants to smother the grass.
 Like 8-12 inches of hay.
 That had worked really well when we put hay on the vegetable garden the year before.
 We had a few small berries in May and I thought that would be it for the year.

 It has been a wet summer and we've had to rake our grass a lot.
 Each time we did that, we added the grass on top of the hay wherever there was grass or weeds popping up.
 Now our raspberry bed is mostly under control from the weeds and we've got some beautiful plants that are giving us another round of berries!
 They are bigger and taste SO good!

 Plans for Year #4

 One of the problems with raspberries is that the canes fall over and laying on the ground from the weight of the berries.
 We used some wire cages to prop them up but after first frost we are going to create supports in anticipation of a wonderful year for our raspberries next year.

 So what does a girl do when she needs a few of the trellis ideas?
 Go to Pinterest!
 Be sure to check out my Fruit and Vegetable Garden boards on Pinterest for more ideas!

 Both of these designs looks very doable!

 This is a task that will go on my garden to do list.
-Right next to pruning the raspberries.
 I'm afraid that list is going to get really long!
 Check out this video to see how we trim our canes back each year!
 It’s not hard to do at all!